 A welcome pack including ‘The Guide to Play Therapy’ and sample copies of all BAPT leaflets

-Free subscription to the quarterly magazine ‘Play Therapy’ (organisations may opt to receive further copies of each issue at a discounted price of £10 per year)
+Free subscription to the BAPT magazine ‘Play Therapy’ (organisations may opt to receive further copies of each issue at a discounted price of £10 per year)

 Reduced fees for the BAPT annual conference